jet/equinox/DOCUMENTATION.md

 In F#, independent of the Store being used, the Equinox programming model involves (largely by convention, see [FAQ](README.md#FAQ)), per aggregation of events on a given category of stream:

-- `'state`: the rolling state maintained to enable Decisions or Queries to be made given a `'command` (not expected to be serializable or stored directly in a Store; can be held in a [.NET `MemoryCache`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache))
+- `'state`: the rolling state maintained to enable Decisions or Queries to be made given a command and/or other context (not expected to be serializable or stored directly in a Store; can be held in a [.NET `MemoryCache`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache))
 - `'event`: a discriminated union representing all the possible Events from which a state can be `evolve`d (see `e`vents and `u`nfolds in the [Storage Model](#cosmos-storage-model)).
 Typically the mapping of the json to an `'event` `c`ase is [driven by a `UnionContractEncoder`](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/)

 - `initial: 'state`: the [implied] state of an empty stream.
 See also [Null Object Pattern](https://en.wikipedia.org/wiki/Null_object_pattern), [Identity element](https://en.wikipedia.org/wiki/Identity_element)

 - `fold : 'state -> 'event seq -> 'state`: function used to fold one or more loaded (or proposed) events (real ones and/or unfolded ones) into a given running [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure) of type `'state`
-- `evolve: state -> 'event -> 'state` - the `folder` function from which `fold` is built, representing the application of a single delta that the `'event` implies for the model to the `state`. _Note: `evolve` is an implementation detail of a given Aggregate; `fold` is the function used in tests and used to parameterize the Category's storage configuration._.
-Sometimes named `apply`
+- (`evolve: state -> 'event -> 'state` - the `folder` function from which `fold` is built, representing the application of a single delta that the `'event` implies for the model to the `state`. _Note: `evolve` is an implementation detail of a given Aggregate; `fold` is the function used in tests and used to parameterize the Category's storage configuration._.
+Sometimes named `apply`)

-- `interpret: 'state -> 'command -> event' list`: responsible for _Deciding_ (in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner) how the intention represented by a `command` should (given the provided `state`) be reflected in terms of a) the `events` that should be written to the stream to record the decision b) any response to be returned to the invoker (NB returning a result likely represents a violation of the [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and/or CQRS principles, [see Synchronous Query in the Glossary](#glossary))
+- `interpret: (context/command etc ->) 'state -> event' list` or `decide : (context/command etc ->) 'state -> 'result*'event list`: responsible for _Deciding_ (in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner) how the intention represented by `context/command` should be mapped with regard to the provided `state` in terms of:
+  a) the `'events` that should be written to the stream to record the decision
+  b) (for the `'result` in the `decide` signature) any response to be returned to the invoker (NB returning a result likely represents a violation of the [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and/or CQRS principles, [see Synchronous Query in the Glossary](#glossary))

 When using a Store with support for synchronous unfolds and/or snapshots, one will typically implement two further functions in order to avoid having every `'event` in the stream be loaded and processed in order to